 The General Data Protection Regulation (GDPR) states that personal data is all information about an identified or identifiable natural person.
 If a personal data – whether or not in combination with other data – can identify a person without making a special effort, then privacy is at stake.
 For example name and address details.

-Personal data also includes e-mail addresses, passport photos, fingerprints and, for example, IP addresses.
-And data that gives a rating about a person, for example, someone’s IQ.
+Personal data also includes e-mail addresses, passport photos, fingerprints and IP addresses.
+And data that gives a rating about a person, for example someone’s IQ.

 Whether or not a personal data is involved is partly determined by the context.
 The profession of a person is considered as personal data, but in itself, it does not give the possibility to identify a person.
 The profession of a nuclear physicist in combination with other data can identify a person.
 If we know that the nuclear physicist lives on Ibiza, we might know who it is about.

 What is sensitive personal data?